-At the beginning of 1939, the Department of Health in Scotland started to prepare for Scotland at war.
+At the beginning of 1939, the Department of Health in Scotland started to prepare for war.
 They set to work planning the evacuation of Scotland’s most vulnerable citizens before the anticipated Blitzkrieg struck.
-Although evacuation was voluntary, on the 31st of August, the order came to ‘Evacuate Forthwith’.
+Although evacuation was voluntary, on the 31st August, the order came to ‘Evacuate Forthwith’.
 Children gathered at their local primary schools carrying their gas masks, toothbrushes and a change of underclothes.
-After walking to their nearest railway station, they were evacuated to secret destinations – Glaswegians were sent to Perthshire, Kintyre and Rothesay, while Edinburgh children were sent to the Borders or the Highlands.
+After walking to their nearest railway station, they were evacuated to secret destinations.
+Glaswegians went to Perthshire, Kintyre and Rothesay, while Edinburgh children went to the Borders or the Highlands.
 At the end of the year, the feared Blitzkrieg hadn’t happened, and three quarters of the evacuees returned home.

 A Lasting Legacy

-Scotland at war was devastating on Edinburgh city.
-As a central cog in the British war machine, the scars of the city can still be seen in the many statues, monuments and tributes to brave men and women who lost their lives in the fight for a better future.
-To find out more about the effects of Scotland at war on Edinburgh, you can read our Edinburgh Guides or speak to our friendly staff – they are always happy to share their local knowledge.
+The Second World War devastated the city of Edinburgh.
+As a central cog in the British war machine, the scars of Scotland at war remain in the many statues, monuments and tributes to brave men and women who lost their lives in the fight for a better future.